icostan/blog.costan.ro/content/page/about.md

 An old fashion "Jack of all trades" kind of a guy with 15+ years experience in software development, 10+ years in derivatives trading and 5+ years in crypto land.

-These days I do forex/crypto trading to feed my belly and software development to feed my soul.
+These days I do forex/crypto trading to feed my belly and software/technology to feed my soul.

 ### Travel activity